-Tax Statements are mailed the first week of October each year.
+Tax Statements are mailed out in October each year.
 Property tax bills are mailed to the owner of record as provided by the county.
 New owners should contact their title company or review their closing statement to determine who is responsible for paying the taxes.
 Payment of property tax depends on when the property is transferred.
 Unpaid taxes continue to accrue against the property.

 What time of year are property taxes due?

 Taxes are due and payable on the first Monday of October and must be paid in full by last day of February of the following year to avoid interest.